How Does Surveillance Work in Costa Rica?

 Surveillance Report Contents

-- Executive summary: Overview of investigation and key findings
+- Executive summary — overview of the investigation and key findings

-- GPS-stamped photographs: All photos with embedded location/time data
+- GPS-stamped photographs — all photos with embedded location and time data

-- Location maps: Maps showing surveillance locations and subject movements
+- Location documentation — records of surveillance locations and subject movements

-- Identity information: Photos and details of companions/contacts identified
+- Identity information — photos and details of companions identified

-- Vehicle information: License plates, vehicle descriptions documented
+- Vehicle information — license plates and vehicle descriptions documented

-- Digital delivery: Secure file transfer or encrypted cloud storage
+- Secure digital file transfer or encrypted cloud storage

-- USB drive: Physical copy of all evidence files
+- USB drive — physical copy of all evidence files on request

-- Photo/video files: Original high-resolution files with metadata intact
+- Original high-resolution photo and video files with metadata intact

 - Chain of custody documentation for legal cases